-- Developing our geomatics service area which has extensively displaced photogrammetry and other more traditional methods of data collection and analysis (we have improved software and software analytical capability). - Through strategic partnership, adding rainfall intensity measurement to our flood prediction and hydrological services, far superior to static rain gauge approaches. - Adapting drone or UAV technology to displace more traditional, expensive and restricted data collection platforms such as manned helicopters and light fixed wing aircraft. - Investing in design and testing of our membrane bioreactor systems (COBRA[TM]) in conjunction with our Variable Depth Reactor (VDR) for industrial and domestic waste water treatment, receiving our first order for the food processing industry in Central America. - Completing the development of the first commercial site for the H4[TM] (Heavy Fuel Oil Recovery Process) for a thermo-electric generating facility.
-This facility is currently operating as per design. - Successfully trademarking H4 and COBRA in Canada and the US. - Advancing to the next step in the patent application for a process that reduces ammonia to extremely low levels and eliminates the need for some downstream treatment equipment. - Engaging in an initiative with technology partners to develop treatment technology that biodegrades cyanide to low levels, without creating a toxic by-product.
+- Developing our geomatics service area which has extensively displaced photogrammetry and other more traditional methods of data collection and analysis (we have improved software and software analytical capability). - Through strategic partnership, adding rainfall intensity measurement to our flood prediction and hydrological services, far superior to static rain gauge approaches. - Adapting drone or UAV technology to displace more traditional, expensive and restricted data collection platforms such as manned helicopters and light fixed wing aircraft.

+- Investing in design and testing of our membrane bioreactor systems (COBRATM) in conjunction with our Variable Depth Reactor (VDR) for industrial and domestic waste water treatment, receiving our first order for the food processing industry in Central America. - Completing the development of the first commercial site for the H4TM (Heavy Fuel Oil Recovery Process) for a thermo-electric generating facility.
+This facility is currently operating as per design. - Successfully trademarking H4 and COBRA in Canada and the US. - Completing the patent application for a process that reduces ammonia to extremely low levels and eliminates the need for some downstream treatment equipment, primarily for the mining sector. - Engaging in an initiative with technology partners to develop treatment technology for the reduction of cyanide to extremely low levels, without creating toxic by-products. - The creation of international strategic alliances like the one with Aquarion (announced July 2, 2015), that further our development of designs, processes and products designed to reduce energy, water and dimensional (space) footprints and provide for resource recovery.

-Where possible, the Company will foster and develop strategic alliances and partnerships with respect to new and emerging technologies in order to provide cost effective and unique solutions to the market.
+Where possible, the Company will continue to foster and develop strategic alliances and partnerships with respect to new and emerging technologies in order to provide cost effective and unique solutions to the market.